ASentientSwarmofBees/ECE695_Lab4/README.txt

 Files edited: dfs.c, files.c

 PART 8
-Notes: I don't know how long this part is inteneded to take, but when I run pattern 1, it takes like 10+ minutes.
+Notes: I don't know how long this part is intended to take, but when I run pattern 1, it takes like 10+ minutes.
 Files edited: all files.c, all pattern.c, all dfs.c

 PART 9